Typical A-level offer

 - This course will allow you to explore the political, financial, and social forces that underlie wildlife conservation and environmental management.

-- You will be taught by academics who work closely with conservation bodies to inform and advise best-practice conservation, management and policy.
+- You will be taught and mentored by academics who work closely with conservation bodies to inform and advise best-practice in conservation, management and policy.
 They also carry out practical work in the landscape around Aberystwyth.

 - As student you will enjoy the unrivalled wildlife and countryside: Aberystwyth is a stone’s throw away from many internationally recognised habitats, including UNESCO Dyfi Biosphere, two RAMSAR wetlands, two marine special areas of conservation, two National Nature reserves, several sites of special scientific interests to name but a few, providing you with fabulous fieldwork and recreational opportunities.

 - Students who are interested in undertaking a year industry will be interested in our sister course BSc Wildlife Conservation with integrated year in industry.
 The syllabus is identical to this course, however you will have a year where you will experience a work placement in a industry relative to this course.

 The majority of teaching staff at the Institute of Biological, Environmental and Rural Sciences are qualified to PhD level and are research active.
 Vocational courses also have staff whose background lies within industry.
 The Institute has a large number of research only staff with whom students may have contact.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.

 - Ecology *

 - The Biosphere